South Indian Foods

 Preparation

-• In a pan heat oil and season with mustard seed, urad dal and curry leaves.
+• Heat oil in a pan seasoning with mustard seeds, urad dal and curry leaves.

 Note